rlaphoenix/VSGAN/docs/installation.rst

    - If you want CUDA installed system-wide, choose `CPU` instead of `CUDA` and then install CUDA manually.

-The simplest and most recommended method of installation would be :ref:`From PIP/PyPI`.

 Installing VSGAN
 ----------------